accelazh/accelazh.github.io/_posts/2015-10-14-Play-With-Kubernetes-On-CentOS-7.md

 title: "Play with Kubernetes on CentOS 7" tagline : "Play with Kubernetes on CentOS 7"
 description: "Play with Kubernetes on CentOS 7"
-category: "kubernetes"
+category: "Cloud"
-tags: [kubernetes, container, paas]
+tags: [kubernetes, container, paas, linux]
 ---
 {% include JB/setup %}